 At times, we can be the most visible outside presence in remote communities.
 Grievances may be raised on matters that do not relate directly to our activities, such as inter-clan disputes or dissatisfaction with government.
 If they are not addressed, these issues can undermine our operational stability, so we may play an intermediary or facilitator role – for example, by transporting government officials to the site to address the community grievance.

 Land access and resettlement

-- Negotiate land access agreements in good faith and in a respectful and reasonable manner,
+- Negotiate land access agreements in good faith and in a respectful and reasonable manner.

 - Pay compensation and land rental amounts to local landowners for land use in accordance with the PNG Valuer-General rates, as required by the PNG Oil & Gas Act.
-We assess and pay this compensation transparently, in the presence of relevant community and government representatives or independent observers,
+We assess and pay this compensation transparently, in the presence of relevant community and government representatives or independent observers.

 We conduct social impact screening or a social impact assessment for all new operations and projects.
 The assessment’s scope depends on the scale and duration of the activity.
 We also identify opportunities to generate positive impacts, such as through local procurement or employment.
-This process is preceded by socio-economic baseline assessments, and in PNG social mapping and landowner identification.
+This process is preceded by socio-economic baseline assessments, social mapping and landowner identification.
 These ensure we understand and work within the area’s unique social structures and norms.

-Oil Search conducts socio-economic surveys to measure indicators across a range of areas, such as demographics, education levels, literacy, water supply, sanitation, village infrastructure, nutrition and expenditure patterns.
+In PNG, Oil Search conducts socio-economic surveys to measure indicators across a range of areas, such as demographics, education levels, literacy, water supply, sanitation, village infrastructure, nutrition and expenditure patterns.
 We report the survey results to the PNG Government and use them to inform our sustainable development planning.